 There is a clear pattern in the long and arduous process by which an industry eventually transforms the body of knowledge upon which it is built from an art into a science.
 In the earliest stages of most industries, the extent of understanding is little more than an assortment of observations collected over many generations.
 With so many unknowns, the work to be done is complex and intuitive, and the outcomes are relatively unpredictable.
 Only skilled experts are able to cobble together adequate solutions, and their work proceeds through intuitive trial-and-error experimentation.
 This type of problem-solving process can be costly and time-consuming, but there is little alternative when the state of knowledge is still in its infancy.

 Over time, however, patterns emerge from these intuitive experiments.
-Defining these patterns that correlate actions with the outcomes of interest makes it much ...
+Defining these patterns that correlate actions with the outcomes of interest makes ...